adamera-programming/Harmonic-Aware-Pairing-Detection-HAPD-/README.md

 Cosine similarity is computed between all feature vectors to measure pairwise harmonic similarity.

 This produces a similarity matrix, where:
-- Values close to 1 indicate strong harmonic similarity
+- Values close to 1 indicate strong harmonic similarity between samples
-- Values near 0 or negative indicate dissimilar harmonic structure
+- Values near 0 or negative indicate weak harmonic similarity between samples

 ## Visualization